 Tak Chong Sum Kee Bamboo Steamer Company

 This delicate yet hectic little shop, situated on Western Street, is one of the very few standing shops left where all the items are still made by hand.
 This dying craft mesmerises us every time we enter this treasure trove.
-Expect a mixed response when you go (the elderly owner can be a little grumpy, but the younger one cannot do enough to help), but we can never resist buying those iconic dumpling steamers, which are great for DIY projects.
 If you’re looking for a little bit of HK for your kitchen then head over to this store and marvel at a craft that is slowly being lost.

 If organic veg is what you’re after then head over to this dynamic duo’s hangout in the Sai Ying Pun Market on Centre Street, where they are always on hand to help you find what you are looking for.

 A-Tao’s Vegetables Organic Corner, Sai Ying Pun Market, 43-47 Centre St, Sai Ying Pun, Hong Kong, www.facebook.com/ataosvegetables